mpvnet-player/mpv.net/docs/Manual.md

 Installation
 ------------

-mpv.net requires the .NET Framework 4.8 and Windows 7 or 10 and a modern graphics card.
+mpv.net requires the .NET Framework 4.8 and Windows 7 or higher and a modern graphics card.

 There is a setup exe and a portable zip file download.

+An old version should be uninstalled before installing a new version, it's generally not a good idea to install a new version on top of an old version, the setup don't enforce it because it's not easy to implement.

 For internet streaming youtube-dl must be downloaded and installed manually, meaning it must be located in the PATH environment variable or in the startup directory.